mobxjs/mobx/docs/enabling-decorators.md

 _The current transpiler implementations of decorator syntax are quite limited and don't behave exactly the same.
 Also, many compositional patterns are currently not possible with decorators, until the stage-2 proposal has been implemented by all transpilers.
-For this reason the scope of decorator syntax support in MobX is currently scoped to make sure that the supported features behave consistently accross all environments._
+For this reason the scope of decorator syntax support in MobX is currently scoped to make sure that the supported features behave consistently across all environments._

 The following patterns are not officially supported by the MobX community: